Breaking Wave Theatre

 We are Here for You

 Some of our work focuses on exploring serious issues relating to mental health, substance abuse, and more.
 We understand that the feelings brought upon through this exploration may not always end after the curtain closes.
-If you are looking for support and healing surrounding your experiences, the following resources are available and accessible for you:
+If you are looking for support and healing surrounding your experiences, reach out to 988.